 After testing over 200 camera bags of all shapes and sizes, these are the ones I’ve chosen to keep.
 If you’re anything like me, you’ll know it’s very hard to find the perfect all-round camera bag.
 Instead, I’ve chosen to get camera bags which are perfect for each situation, personal and professional.

-By far the best sling-type camera bag I’ve ever come across.
+By far the best camera sling bag I’ve ever come across.
 Lightweight, stylish and very well designed.
 I use it for engagement shoots or any time when I only need to carry one camera and 2-3 lenses.
 Can also fit my 13″ Macbook Pro, an iPad Mini and lots of spare batteries.

 My favourite camera messenger bag, handmade in the UK (like me!).
 It’s the perfect size as a supplementary wedding photography bag, used in conjunction a roller bag.
 Stylish, lightweight, very well made and highly functional.
 Fits my laptop, DSLR and a few lenses and flashes.